iren42/inception/README.md

 Companies create custom images for their applications.

-## How to run containers
-Pull an image to download locally: docker pull nginx:1.23

-Docker Hub is the default registry.

-Run a Docker image:
-docker run nginx:1.23

-Running a Docker image that is not already in your computer, pull that Docker image and run it.

 ### About ports
-Port binding = bind the container's port to the host's port to make the service availble to the outside world.
+Port binding = bind the container's port to the host's port to make the service available to the outside world.
 The container runs in some port.
 Each application has a standard port on which its running. nginx port 80 redis port 6379